 SCIM Provisioning

-SCIM (System for Cross-domain Identity Management) enables automated user provisioning, deprovisioning, and permission group synchronization between your identity provider and Gumloop.SCIM is an add-on feature.
-Contact [email protected] to request SCIM enablement for your organization.
+SCIM (System for Cross-domain Identity Management) enables automated user provisioning, deprovisioning, and custom-role synchronization between your identity provider and Gumloop.SCIM is an add-on feature.
+Contact support@gumloop.com to request SCIM enablement for your organization.
 The team will evaluate your use case to determine if SCIM is the right solution for your needs.

 What SCIM Provides